Spiceworks

 Spiceworks is a professional network for the information technology (IT) industry that is headquartered in Austin, Texas.
 The company was founded in January 2006 by Scott Abel, Jay Hallberg, Greg Kattawar, and Francis Sullivan to build IT management software.
+Since 2019 it has been owned by Ziff Davis.

 Spiceworks is an online community where users can collaborate and seek advice from one another, and also engage in a marketplace to purchase IT-related services and products.
-The network is estimated to be used by more than six million IT professionals and 3,000 technology vendors.
+In 2014 the network was estimated to be used by more than six million IT professionals and 3,000 technology vendors.

-The company's free proprietary software is written in Ruby on Rails, and runs exclusively on Microsoft Windows.
-The software discovers IP-addressable devices and includes help desk functionality and an integrated knowledge base.
+The company's original free proprietary software was written in Ruby on Rails, and ran exclusively on Microsoft Windows.
+The software discovered IP-addressable devices and included help desk functionality and an integrated knowledge base.
+The desktop application was retired in 2021 in favor of a cloud-based help desk.

 History

 The company was formed in January 2006 by Scott Abel, Jay Hallberg, Greg Kattawar and Francis Sullivan, former executives at Motive.
 The company received $5 million in series A funding from Austin Ventures in June 2006.
 Spiceworks' series B funding round was completed in August 2007 and included $8 million from Shasta Ventures and Austin Ventures.
 The company's $18 million series C funding round in January 2010 was headed by Institutional Venture Partners.
 In April 2011, Spiceworks received $25 million in series D funding from Adams Street Partners and Tenaya Capital and a 2014 series E financing round worth $57 million led by Goldman Sachs.
 In 2012, it opened its European headquarters in London, England.
 The company celebrated its tenth anniversary in January 2016 and announced plans to add 100 additional employees during the year.
 However, those plans were changed and in June 2016 the company announced that it was laying off approximately 12 percent of its workforce.
 In addition to the layoffs, several employees in leadership positions at Spiceworks left the company to join former CEO Scott Abel in founding a new startup, Resly Labs.
 Resly Labs later changed their name to Umuse.
 Ziff Davis acquired Spiceworks in September 2019.